-- Required after Does.
+- Necessary after Does.
 For details, see Does Clause (Traits).

 - Completes the Object statement.
 Alternatively, you can use End Object

 The Object statement combines the functionality of the Class statement and New statement.
 The resulting object is called a singleton.
-The object is the only instance of its class, and can not be copied.
-Thus the Object statement enforces the Singleton Design Pattern.
+The object is the only instance of its class, and cannot be copied.
+Thus the Object statement enforces the Real32ton Design Pattern.